LOGbinder for SQL Server is a small, efficient Windows service that runs on any Windows server

 archiving, correlating and reporting on security logs.
 We just extend that capability

 to SQL Server.
-LOGbinder SQL works with any SIEM, log management or Big Data platform
+LOGbinder for SQL Server works with any SIEM, log management or Big Data platform

 that can consume: